 4. Miscellaneous life events: You may also incur life events that impact your cash flow, either on a one-time basis or even continually.
 For instance, if your spouse dies, your monthly living expenses will decrease; and if your child gets married, you may have a (hefty) one-time expense to pay for the wedding.

 By developing and monitoring a budget during retirement, you minimize the possibility of cash flow issues that could otherwise constrain your lifestyle expectations.

 Tip #4 - Seek the help of a financial planner

 Consult a financial professional for assistance, as you want to make sure that you are accurate (and certainly not under) in your budget calculations.
 This person should also be able to answer your top questions about developing a retirement budget, taking withdrawals from your retirement savings, and the effect of taxes, portfolio returns, and healthcare costs can have on your retirement income, to name a few.

 Planning ahead for retirement can go a long way toward increasing your comfort level when you're no longer receiving a regular paycheck from your employer or business venture!
-Don't hesitate you reach out to me if you'd like to learn more about my retirement life planning experience.
+Don't hesitate you reach out to me if you'd like to learn more about how I help clients prepare for retirement.

 This material is for general information only and is not intended to provide specific advice or recommendations for any individual.
 There is no assurance that the views or strategies discussed are suitable for all investors or will yield positive outcomes.
 Investing involves risks including possible loss of principal.